OpenMDAO/OpenMDAO/openmdao/docs/tutorials/first_analysis.rst

 .. note::

     What about implicit functions?
-Check out this tutorial about using an `ImplicitComponent`
+Check out this tutorial [TODO: LINK ME!] about using an `ImplicitComponent`

 ::